launchdarkly/ios-client-sdk/MigrationGuide.md

 ##### `updateUser`
 This method was removed.
 Set the `user` property instead.

-#### New `LDClient` Properties
-##### `onServerUnavailable()`
-This property sets a closure called when the SDK is unable to contact the LaunchDarkly servers.
-The SDK keeps a strong reference to this closure.
-Remove this closure from the client before the owning object goes out of scope.

 #### Objective-C `LDClient` Compatibility
 `LDClient` does not inherit from NSObject, and is therefore not directly available to Objective-C. Instead, the class `ObjcLDClient` wraps the LDClient.
 Since the wrapper inherits from NSObject, Objective-C apps can access the LDClient.
 We have defined the Objective-C name for `ObjcLDClient` to `LDClient`, so you access the client through `LDClient` just as before.